hotpeppersec/cloudlab/docs/_source/03_github.rst

 .. index::
    single: Pull Request

+Keeping pull requests smaller and more frequent makes it easier for your peers to review your changes.
+It also means you will be less likely to lose work.

 Let's use our changes to the CODEOWNERS file to try making a change in our clone of the repository in GitHub, then pushing that change up to the repository.